The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups

 To see that there are exactly two classes of subgroups $L$ in $G$, note that all involutions in $G$ that are $\mbG$-conjugate are $G$-conjugate, so we may assume that if $L$ and $L_1$ are two subgroups $17\rtimes 8$ that are conjugate in $\mbG$, then $C_\mbG(L)=C_\mbG(L_1)$.
 If $L$ and $L_1$ are conjugate then they are via an element of $C_\mbG(z)$, which is $B_4$ (as $z$ has trace $-6$ on $M(F_4)$, by a computer check).
 The finite version of this is $\Spin_9(q)$, which has an outer automorphism of order $2$.
 Since this lies in $B_4$ (as it is diagonal) it cannot normalize $L$, as $N_\mbG(L)\leq G$.
 Thus it must fuse two classes, so there are exactly two classes of subgroups $L$ in the finite group $G$.

 \textbf{Determination of $H$ up to conjugacy}

-Using the standard centralizer method from Section \ref{sec:trilinear}, we find exactly two subgroups $H$ containing a given subgroup $L$.
+Using the standard centralizer method from Section \ref{sec:trilinear}, in the supplementary materials we find exactly two subgroups $H$ containing a given subgroup $L$.
 These are conjugate via the involution in $C_\mbG(L)$.
 Since all subgroups $L$ are conjugate in $\mbG$, this means that all subgroups $H$ are conjugate in $\mbG$.
 Applying Corollary \ref{cor:centsubgroups}, we obtain that $H$ is unique up to $G$-conjugacy as well, whenever $H\leq G$.

 (One might be surprised that there are two classes of subgroups $L$ in $G$ but only one of $H$.
 Each class of subgroups $L$ of $G$ has two overgroups $H$ in $\mbG$: for one class, both of these lie in $G$, and for the other the two classes are swapped by $\sigma$, with them lying in $\mbG^{\sigma^2}$ but not in $\mbG^\sigma$.)